mmettler21/political_analysis/README.md

  </li>
 </ul>

-It's now your turn to play with the data with a click on the cycle you want to make appear the detected topics.
+It's now your turn to play with the data with a click on the cycle you want to make appear the detected topics!
 With only a small coefficient of coherence, this result should be taken with caution (the C_V is only around 0.2 and 0.3).